abdul/ec2-spot-instance-launcher/README.md

 My own personal use for this is using the newly added Sydney EC2 facility as a poor man's pay-as-you-go 'lowerping' service.

-**Note:**  It will not tear down the instances for you or handle the instance being terminated, that is your responsibility.
-However it will re-use the tagged instance the next runtime if it's still alive.

 Prerequisites
 ---------
 * Python 2.6 (ish)